alexjlockwood/AndroidDesignPatterns/_posts/2014-12-05-activity-fragment-content-transitions-in-depth-part2.md

 ### Content Transitions Under-The-Hood

 Recall from the [previous post][part1] that a `Transition` has two main responsibilities: capturing the start and end state of its views and creating an `Animator` that will animate the views between the two states.
 Content transitions are no different.
-Before a content transition's animation is run, the framework toggles each transitioning view's _visibility_, giving it the information it needs to create the desired animation.
-To understand what this means, let's investigate what happens under-the-hood when Activity `A` starts Activity `B` using the Activity transitions API (the process is similar for Fragment transitions as well):
+Before a content transition's animation is run, the framework gives the transition the information it needs to create its `Animator` by toggling each transitioning view's _visibility_.
+More specifically, when Activity `A` starts Activity `B` the following sequence of events will occur:

 <ol>
 <li>Activity <code>A</code> calls <code>startActivity()</code>.